Armoloy Case Studies

 Pin-On-Disk Test, ASTM G99

-For the pin-on-disk wear test, ASTM 399, two specimens are required.
-A pin with a radius tip is positioned perpendicular to a flat disk.
-A ball, rigidly held, is often used as the pin specimen.
+The pin-on-disk wear test, ASTM 399, requires two specimens.
+The tester positions a pin with a radius tip perpendicular to a flat disk.
+They often use a rigidly held ball as the pin specimen.
 The test machine rotates the disk at 60 to 600 rev/min.
 The wear path is a circle on the disk surface.
-Surface microinches AA or less are typically finishes of 32 used.
-Test results are usually reported as volume loss per cubic millimeter plotted as wear volume vs. for the pin and disk separately.
-Results can be view of the test arrangement sliding distance or friction vs. sliding distance.
+Technicians typically use finishes of 32 microinches AA or less.
+They usually report test results as volume loss per cubic millimeter, plotting wear volume separately for the pin and disk.
+Results can be a view of the test arrangement sliding distance or friction vs. sliding distance.
 A top is presented in Figure 4.

 Illustration of a pin-on-disk test for metal wear